MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportServer.md

 ```

 ### -RoutingTableLogPath
 The RoutingTableLogPath parameter specifies the directory location where routing table log files should be stored.
+The default location depends on your version of Exchange:

-The default location is %ExchangeInstallPath%TransportRoles\\Logs\\Routing.
+- Exchange 2010: The default location is %ExchangeInstallPath%TransportRoles\\Logs\\Routing.
+- Exchange 2013 or later: The default location is %ExchangeInstallPath%TransportRoles\\Logs\\Hub\\Routing.

 Setting the value of the RoutingTableLogPath parameter to $null disables routing table logging.

 ```yaml
 Type: LocalLongFullPath